Nature Center at Shaker Lakes: Nature center facilities

-The Nature Center at Shaker Lakes has indoor and outdoor facilities open to the public and is available for rentals, including birthday parties, weddings, and more.
-It houses classrooms, a meeting room, exhibit areas, a library, and The Duck Pond, a nature-themed gift store.
+The Nature Center at Shaker Lakes has indoor and outdoor facilities open to the public and is available for rentals, including birthday parties and weddings.
+It houses classrooms, a meeting room, exhibit areas, a library, and the Duck Pond, a nature-themed gift store.
 The Jean Eakin Bird Observation Station, the Murphy Carfagna Wildlife Balcony, and a gallery overlook the grounds.
 There is also an outdoor pavilion, the All People's Trail, and Stearns Woodland Trail in the woodlands surrounding the Nature Center.
-The 0.4 mi All People's Trail is a barrier-free, elevated boardwalk, designed to be ADA accessible for visitors with all physical abilities.
+The 0.4 mi All People's Trail is a barrier-free, elevated boardwalk, designed to be ADA-accessible for visitors with all physical abilities.
 A new All People's Trail was constructed in late 2019 and is now open to the public.
 Features include a whimsical handcrafted Rose Foundation Gazebo and wider boardwalk with wildlife viewing areas for classes and gatherings.
 The Stearns Woodland Trail is 1 mi long and begins at the Nature Center's Wildflower Garden.
 The trail runs through several wooded, native habitats along the south branch of Cleveland's Doan Brook.

 History

 In 1896, the Shaker Lakes Park was deeded to the Doan Brook Park Commission to become part of the park system which included Ambler, Wade, Rockefeller, and Gordon parks.
 In 1915, the deed transferred to the city of Cleveland by order of the Supreme Court of Ohio.
 In 1947, the Shaker Lakes Park was leased to the cities of Shaker Heights and Cleveland Heights for the portions of the park falling within their boundaries.
 1964 and 1965 saw the proposal for construction of the Clark and Lee freeways which would provide a more direct route from Downtown Cleveland to Interstate 271.
 The Clark Freeway would run through the park on either side of the Doan Brook.
 The intersection of the proposed Clark and Lee freeways would have intersected right where the nature center stands today.

-An effort to oppose the freeway was led by the Park Conservation Committee and 35 garden clubs and six civic organizations.
+An effort to oppose the freeway was led by the Park Conservation Committee, 35 garden clubs, and six civic organizations.
 An overall committee, the Committee for Sane Transportation and Environmental Policy (CSTEP) was formed and developed several strategies.
 These included walks for officials and residents through the parklands, discussions with schools in the surrounding communities about the need for nature education, an effort to get citizens to write letters and protest the construction of the freeway, and the commissioning of an Audubon report about the feasibility of a nature center.
-The Audubon appraisal concluded that, "For the study of conservation and nature in an outdoor laboratory, there is no comparable area to the park within the limits of Greater Cleveland."
+The Audubon appraisal concluded that "For the study of conservation and nature in an outdoor laboratory, there is no comparable area to the park within the limits of Greater Cleveland."